Ha*Ash: 2020–present: Haashtag

 On March 17, 2022, the group released "Lo Que un Hombre Debería Saber", the lead single from their sixth studio album.
 The single was accompanied by a video, released on the same day.
 The song peaked at No. 1 of the Mexican Espanol Airplay and Monitor Latino charts in Mexico.
 On April 21, the group released the promotional single from the album, titled "Mejor Que Te Acostumbres".
 The song was announced in a video posted to social media on April 17, 2022.
 In April 27, it was announced they Ha*Ash would be part to TV Azteca, as coaches the program La Voz...
 México alongside David Bisbal, Yuridia and Joss Favela.
 On May 5, the group released "Serías Tú", song is about the strong connection between a mother and daughter.
 The music video features the band singing the song while scenes show Ha*Ash with a little girl played by Mathilda, the daughter of Hanna.

 The news single from the album was "Supongo Que Lo Sabes", released in May 2022, the single was accompanied by a video, released on the same day.
 "Supongo Que Lo Sabes" has become the group's first single to earn a certification in the United States.
 In July the group released the song "Si Yo Fuera Tú" and in another single, "Mi Salida Contigo" with Kenia Os, was released in August 2022.
-In September 1, 2022, Ha*Ash released the sixth studio album Haashtag.
+On September 1, 2022, Ha*Ash released the sixth studio album Haashtag.
 To promote the album, the group embarked on a world tour called Gira mi salida contigo from mid 2022 to mid 2023.
 In November, Ha*Ash has officially released the musical video of "Tenían Razón" and appeared on the Arthur Hanlon album Piano y Mujer II.